Abdalla-Eldoumani/FastMathExt/README.md

 # FastMathExt

 FastMathExt is a high-performance C++ extension for Python that provides efficient implementation of mathematical functions.
-Currently, it implements a fast factorial calculation using iterative approach with modulo arithmetic to prevent integer overflow.
+It includes fast factorial calculation and optimized matrix multiplication, leveraging C++ and OpenMP for optimal performance.

 ## Features

+### Factorial Calculation
 - Fast factorial calculation using iteration
 - Modulo arithmetic (10^9 + 7) to handle large numbers
-- Written in C++ for optimal performance
+- Dynamic programming approach for optimization

-- Python bindings using pybind11
+### Matrix Multiplication
+- Cache-optimized matrix multiplication
-- Proper error handling for invalid inputs
+- OpenMP parallelization for multi-threaded performance
+- Support for both square and non-square matrices
+- Comparable performance to NumPy for large matrices
+- Block matrix multiplication strategy for better cache utilization

 ## Requirements